 If I hadn’t kept evveryything in anticipation of a second baby, I’d totally buy any and all of these items again.
 They make my life easier and they hold up really well over time.
 Did I mention we still use ALL of these?
 I hope this stuff is equally wonderful for you and your little one.

-Now check out my post on how to prepare for baby while you’re still pregnant!
-These practical tips will help you be as ready as possible for your life with a newborn.
+Now check out my posts on how to prepare for baby while you’re still pregnant and what you probably won’t get at your baby shower!
+These practical tips will help you to be as ready as possible for your life with a newborn.